Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Competitive equilibria and welfare theorems

 \begin{proposition} Suppose that Assumptions \ref{ass:ER} and \ref{ass:HO} hold.
 For an allocation $\mathbf X=(X_1,\dots, X_n)\in \mathbb A_n(X)$, the following statements are equivalent: (i) $\mathbf X$ is a jackpot allocation; (ii) $\mathbf X$ is Pareto optimal; (iii) $\mathbf X$ is sum-optimal; (iv) $\mathbf X$ is an equilibrium allocation; (v) $\sum_{i=1}^n \E[u(X_i)] = \E\left[u(X)\right]$.

-\end{proposition} Proposition \ref{prop:equiv} follows by combining Proposition \ref{prop:UPF} and Theorems \ref{th:Pareto} and \ref{th:1WT}.
+\end{proposition} Proposition \ref{prop:equiv} follows by combining Proposition \ref{prop:UPF} and Theorems \ref{thm:Pareto} and \ref{thm:1WT}.
 Statement (v) of Proposition \ref{prop:equiv} implies that there is a vector $(\theta_1,\dots,\theta_n)\in \Delta_n$ such that for every $i$ we have $\E[u(X_i)]=\theta_i\E[u(X)]$.
-The value $\theta_i$ can represent both the probability of winning the lottery for agent $i$ and the relative purchase power of agent $i$ at equilibrium, formalized in Theorem \ref{th:CE} below.
+The value $\theta_i$ can represent both the probability of winning the lottery for agent $i$ and the relative purchase power of agent $i$ at equilibrium, formalized in Theorem \ref{thm:CE} below.

-Next, we explicitly solve the competitive equilibrium for any initial endowment vector $(\xi_i, \dots, \xi_n)\in \mathbb{A}_n(X)$, and show that when $(\xi_i, \dots, \xi_n)$ is nontrivial, the equilibrium price $Q$ is uniquely given by
+Next, we explicitly solve the competitive equilibrium for any initial endowment vector $(\xi_1, \dots, \xi_n)\in \mathbb{A}_n(X)$, and show that when $(\xi_1, \dots, \xi_n)$ is nontrivial, the equilibrium price $Q$ is uniquely given by

-which is precisely \eqref{eq:general_price} in Theorem \ref{th:1WT} under Assumption \ref{ass:HO}.\footnote{Uniqueness should be interpreted in the $\p$-almost sure sense, and without loss of generality we here assume that $Q$ is absolutely continuous with respect to $\p$.} In case $(\xi_1,\dots,\xi_n)$ is trivial (e.g., $\xi_1=X$, $\xi_2 =\cdots = \xi_n=0$), the equilibrium allocation is just $(\xi_1,\dots,\xi_n)$ and the equilibrium price is arbitrary.
+which is precisely \eqref{eq:general_price} in Theorem \ref{thm:1WT} under Assumption \ref{ass:HO}.\footnote{Uniqueness should be interpreted in the $\p$-almost sure sense, and without loss of generality we here assume that $Q$ is absolutely continuous with respect to $\p$.} In case $(\xi_1,\dots,\xi_n)$ is trivial (e.g., $\xi_1=X$, $\xi_2 =\cdots = \xi_n=0$), the equilibrium allocation is just $(\xi_1,\dots,\xi_n)$ and the equilibrium price can be any probability measure $Q$ with $\d Q/\d \p>0$.

 \begin{theorem}[Uniqueness] Suppose that Assumptions \ref{ass:ER} and \ref{ass:HO} hold, and fix an initial endowment vector $\boldsymbol\xi \in \mathbb{A}_n(X)$.
 Let $Q$ be given by \eqref{eq:price} and $\boldsymbol \theta=\E^Q[\boldsymbol\xi]/\E^Q[X]$. \begin{enumerate}[(i)] \item The tuple $(X\mathbf J,Q)$ is a competitive equilibrium for any $\mathbf J\in \mathbb J_n$ independent of $X$ with $\E[\mathbf J]= \boldsymbol \theta$. \item The equilibrium price $Q$ is uniquely given by \eqref{eq:price} if $\boldsymbol\xi$ is nontrivial. \item The utility vector of any equilibrium allocation is uniquely given by $ \E[u(X)] \boldsymbol \theta $. \end{enumerate} \end{theorem}